g2nickel/FinalProjectW21/README.md

 # FinalProjectW21
 This script makes use of two API's which require authentication.
-For the program to run without modification, users should create a 'secrets.py' file in the same folder that that the the main script resides.
+For the program to run without modification, users should create a 'secrets.py' file in the same folder that the main script resides.

 Merriam Webster API (Free) https://dictionaryapi.com/ Store as 'wordkey' in 'secrets.py'